← Back to projects

 PropertyDetail

-Tie-BreakingDomain and detection-class hints from the control family bias ambiguous matches toward the correct taxonomy class
+Tie-BreakingDomain and detection-class hints from the control family break ties toward the right taxonomy class.

 Data Lifecycle